Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Asymptotically conservative with the Gromov product

-\begin{theorem}[Quotient semigroup is a group] Let $X$ be a metric space.
+\begin{theorem}[Group $\ACGroup(X)$] Let $X$ be a metric space.
 Then, the quotient semigroup $\ACGroup(X)$ is a group.
 The identity element of $\ACGroup(X)$ is the congruence class of the identity mapping, and the inverse of the congruence class $[\omega]$ of $\omega\in \ACINV(X)$ is the congruence class of an asymptotic quasi-inverse of $\omega$. \end{theorem}